 Port Phillip has been, and continues to be, a leader in many of the services now required of local governments.
 That’s why so many people are drawn to live here, and that’s why we take pride in our vibrant, creative and caring community.
 Yet, some are using tactics of fear and misinformation to push a radical agenda of service cuts and the privatisation of community assets.

-With Melbourne emerging slowly out of lockdown and many residents and businesses facing great uncertainty, there has never been such a need for strong support into communities from all levels of government.
+In the face of continuing uncertainty for many residents and businesses, there has never been such a need for strong support into communities from all levels of government.